mononobi/balerin/README.md

                      for example: *my_app.customers.models* or *models*.
                      notice that if only module name is provided, then all modules matching the provided name will be ignored from loading.
+- `ignored_detector`: a function to be used to detect if a package or module should be ignored. it must take two arguments, the first is the fully qualified name and the second is a boolean value indicating that the input is a module. it also should take optional keyword arguments as context. it should return a boolean value. for example: `my_detector(name, is_module, **context)`
+- `module_loader`: a function to be used to load custom attributes of a module. it should take two arguments, a name and a module instance.
+                   it also should take optional keyword arguments as context. the output will be ignored.
+                   for example: `my_loader(name, module, **context)`
+- `context`: a dict containing all shared contexts to be used for example inside `ignored_detector` and `module_loader` functions.

 ### PackagingManager Public Interface: